wang-henry4/claude-smart/README.md

 - **Project-wide, not session-siloed:** Session memory disappears with the conversation.
 The project playbook persists and improves across every session in that repo.

-- **Compact:** Distilled, deduplicated playbooks stay in dozens of tokens—not thousands—even as the project grows.
+- **Better context without prompt bloat:** Distilled, deduplicated playbooks stay in dozens of tokens—not thousands—even as the project grows.

-claude-smart turns corrections and successful execution patterns into two artifacts:

-- **User Profile** → your preferences and working style across sessions
-- **Project Playbook** → durable rules and optimized execution paths for how Claude should behave

-Both are automatically reinjected at the start of every session, so Claude Code gets better the more you use it.

 ---